andrew207/splunk/README.md

 `ADMIN_PASSWORD`

 Sets the default "admin" user account password.
-Defaults to `changeme2019`
+Defaults to `changeme2019`.
+You can change this through the web interface once the container is running.

 # Volumes